platelminto/parse-torrent-title/README.md

 - Added exceptions list for media with known, non-fixable issues.
 - Expanded and improved matching for various fields.
 - Fixed incorrect parsing of titles containing years.
+- Fixed groups/encoders/websites mixups: a group/encoder is now just called an encoder, and a public tracker site goes under website.
 - Added more tests and cleaned up previous ones.